Swans (band): Stylistic shift (1986–1988)

-1986's Greed saw a new addition to the group with vocalist/keyboardist Jarboe joining the band.
-Her presence began a slow thawing in the overt brutality and energy of Swans' early work.
+1986's Greed was not as brutal or noisy as Swans' previous releases, while still being an extremely ominous and dark record.
+It also saw two new and significant musicians join the group.
+New bassist Algis Kizys would become a long-time, near-constant member, as would new vocalist/keyboardist Jarboe (who had joined the band a month before the release of the 1985 "Time Is Money (Bastard)" 12-inch, on which she had been credited simply with "scream").

-Greed also marked the introduction of bassist Algis Kizys as a long-time, near-constant member.
-The album is not as brutal or noisy as their previous releases but is still an extremely ominous and dark record.
-This was followed by its "twin" album, Holy Money, the first to feature Jarboe on lead vocals - she had joined the band in 1985.
-Holy Money was also the first album by Swans to incorporate acoustic elements, in particular, the eight-minute dirge "Another You", which starts with a bluesy harmonica introduction.
+Greed was followed by its "twin" album, Holy Money, the first to feature Jarboe contributing lead vocals (on "You Need Me").
+Her presence began a slow thawing in the overt brutality and energy of Swans' early work, while Holy Money was also the first album by the group to incorporate acoustic elements: in particular, the eight-minute dirge "Another You", which starts with a bluesy harmonica introduction.
 It also marks the introduction of religious themes in Swans records with the sacrificial ode "A Hanging", complete with gospel-like backing vocals from Jarboe.
+(Jarboe would also sing lead on "Blackmail", a B-side from the A Screw 12".
+Both tracks appeared on the original CD version of Holy Money and the Greed/Holy Money compilation, while a minimal version of the latter also appears on Children of God.)

 Children of God (1987) further expanded Jarboe's role, acting as a foil to Michael Gira's tales of suffering, torture and humiliation.
 The stories portrayed here, however, are ever the more unusual, given their juxtaposition—and admixture—with religious imagery.
 The intention was neither to mock nor embrace religion, but experiment with the power inherent in its messages and the hypocrisy of many of its leaders.

 Some songs, such as "Beautiful Child", retain the vocal style of earlier days, but many are quite tame.
 The almost baroque "In My Garden", for example, added an extra dimension with piano (used before on "Fool" and "Sealed in Skin" to far grimmer effect) and acoustic guitar.
 In between the two poles, there are pieces like "Sex, God, Sex" (heavy metal-like bass riffs with blues and gospel-inspired singing), "Blood and Honey" (a murder ballad with early post-rock tendencies) and "Blind Love" (a lengthy song, alternating between intoned vocals and violent instrumental passages).
-Gira considers this to be the band's major turning point.
+Gira considers this to be the band's major turning point, saying by 1986/7 Swans "had run its course with the physical assault of sound that they had employed previously for the most part.
+I wanted to move on to other things and didn't want to get stuck in some style, which in our case had the potential of becoming cartoonish if we'd continued in that direction.